ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   loss is too low because of padding
             -   masking isn't worth it, just use more ram and the tf version
     -   can't use more than the default control code with tf
+-   add option to skip lines with less than seqlen tokens
+    -   reduces wikitext103 train seqs from 1.16M to 140k
+        -   100m tokens to 22m tokens
+            -   won't work for wikitext, but it will for larger datasets
+    -   also fixes the padding problem of low losses

 ### Won't do